SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 - **Python 3.8+**
 - **pip** package manager

-> **Note:** We recommend installing Docker Engine & Docker Compose using the Linux/Ubuntu installation guides, even when using WSL2, rather than using Docker Desktop.
-This ensures compatibility with the steps below.
+> **Note:** We recommend installing Docker Engine & Docker Compose using the Linux/Ubuntu installation guides, if you are in a windows machine we recommend you use WSL2 (Windows Linux Subsystem).

 > **Production Use:** We recommend using **Podman** instead of Docker for production environments, as it is compatible with Docker commands and provides better security and rootless containerization.
 We plan to migrate fully to Podman in the future.